magentabusiness/magentabusiness.github.io/docs/samples/senquip/senquip.md

 ![image](/images/samples/senquip/general.jpg)

-### Configuring the ThingsBoard endpoint
+### Configuring the IoT Hub endpoint

 Senquip devices can send to the Senquip Portal and a second endpoint at the same time.
-In this example, the ThingsBoard will be confirgured as the second endpoint, using MQTT as the transport.
+In this example, the IoT Hub will be confirgured as the second endpoint, using MQTT as the transport.

 * [Step 1] Enable the MQTT endpoint (Setup/Endpoint/MQTT = Enabled).
 * [Step 2] Set the broker address (Setup/Endpoint/MQTT/Broker Address = "thingsboard.cloud:1883").
 * [Step 3] Set the client address, we will use the unique device ID "AYCAN24V1" (Setup/Endpoint/MQTT/Client ID = "AYCAN24V1").
 * [Step 4] Set the data topic (Setup/Endpoint/MQTT/Data Topic = "v1/devices/me/telemetry").
-* [Step 5] Select a username to be used on the ThingsBoard, we have chosen "Senquip" (Setup/Endpoint/MQTT/Username = "Senquip").
+* [Step 5] Select a username to be used on the IoT Hub, we have chosen "Senquip" (Setup/Endpoint/MQTT/Username = "Senquip").
 * [Step 6] Select a password to be associated with the username, we have chosen "SenquipPassword", we suggest you choose smething more secure (Setup/Endpoint/MQTT/Password = "SenquipPassword").

 The Endpoint settings should now look like this.

 ![image](/images/samples/senquip/mqtt.jpg)

-## Thingsboard configuration
+## IoT Hub configuration

-It will be assumed that the user has an account on the [ThingsBoard Cloud](https://thingsboard.cloud/).
-All device configuration described in the steps below will be performed using the [ThingsBoard Cloud](https://thingsboard.cloud/).
+It will be assumed that the user has an account on the [IoT Hub](https://iothub.magenta.at).
+All device configuration described in the steps below will be performed using the [IoT Hub](https://iothub.magenta.at/).

 ### Create a new device